srikanth-narayanan/Traffic-Sign-Classifier/README.md

 1. Feature Score - This normalisation is one of the most common and work better when the data is normally distributed.

-(X - \mu)\div \sigma
+2. Min Max Scaler or Feature Scaling - Feature scaling is used to bring all values in to a range of [0,1].
+It is also called unity based normalisation.

-I decided to generate additional data because ...
+The feature score method peformed better thatn min max scaler and hence it was used in the final preprocessing.

-To add more data to the the data set, I used the following techniques because ...
+In order to build a robust model, the training data set should also be robust.
+Hence I augumented the entire training set and concatenated them to make double size data, which have images that are blurry, unsharp but also an equivalent preprocessed alias.
+The entire data set was final step was to normalise the entire dataset with feature score normalisation.

-Here is an example of an original image and an augmented image:
+The following is an example of an original image and an augmented image:

-![alt text][image3]
+![Augument][augument]

 The difference between the original data set and the augmented data set is the following ...